-Decision-Making In Programming (Python)
+Branching In Programming (Python)

-- Decisions are questions with answers that are either true or false (Boolean expressions) e.g., Is it true that the variable 'num' is positive? - •The program may branch one way or another depending upon the answer to the question (the result of the Boolean expression). - Decision making/branching constructs (mechanisms) in Python: - If (reacts differently only for true case) - If-else (reacts differently for the true or false cases) - If-elif-else (multiple cases possible but only one case can apply, if one case is true then it's false that the other cases apply)
+- Branches are questions with answers that are either true or false (Boolean expressions) e.g., Is it true that the variable 'num' is positive? - •The program may branch one way or another depending upon the answer to the question (the result of the Boolean expression). - Branching structures in Python: - If (reacts differently only for true case) - If-else (reacts differently for the true or false cases) - If-elif-else (multiple cases possible but only one case can apply, if one case is true then it's false that the other cases apply)